coleifer/peewee/docs/peewee/api.rst

 .. py:class:: Database(database[, thread_safe=True[, autorollback=False[, field_types=None[, operations=None[, **kwargs]]]]])

-    :param str database: Database name or filename for SQLite.
+    :param str database: Database name or filename for SQLite (or None to defer initialization, in which case you must call :py:meth:`Database.init`, specifying the database name).
     :param bool thread_safe: Whether to store connection state in a thread-local.
     :param bool autorollback: Automatically rollback queries that fail when